El Fasher massacre: Rapid Support Forces

-The RSF have denied massacres and said videos are propaganda and fake.
-Hemedti has admitted "abuses" committed by the RSF.
-He apologised for potential civilian deaths and said that the RSF will protect civilians, despite saying that Sudan would be united "through peace or war."
+Alaaeldin Nugud, the spokesperson for Tasis, the political arm of the RSF, denied the atrocities, stating that there have been "much lies and allegations" since the city was taken.
+Although Hemedti admitted that "abuses" had been committed by the RSF, as of 30 November 2025, the RSF has rejected accusation of systemic abuses against civilians.
+He apologized for potential civilian deaths and said that the RSF will protect civilians, despite saying that Sudan would be united "through peace or war."
 RSF leadership claimed to have undertaken an independent investigations into the attack, supposedly resulting in the arrest of several fighters.
 It also said that it helped civilians leave the city, published videos handing out aid, and called on aid organizations to help those which remained.
 Hemedti called on fighters to do the same in addition to releasing any detainees.

 A high-level RSF commander claimed that the SAF fueled "media exaggeration" regarding the raid "to cover up for their defeat and loss of al-Fashir [El Fasher]."
-He said that "there were no killings as has been claimed," however Reuters has verified at least three videos of RSF-uniform soldiers executing unarmed captives as of 31 October.
-RSF Brigadier General al-Fateh Abdullah Idris, commonly known as Abu Lulu, however, boasted in unconfirmed videos on 27 October of having killed over 2,000 people.
+He said that "there were no killings as has been claimed" despite Reuters having verified at least three videos of RSF-uniform soldiers executing unarmed captives as of 31 October.
+Dr Ibrahim Mukhayer, an advisor to Hemediti, clarified that "looting, killings, sexual violence, or mistreatment of civilians—do not reflect our directives" and that any fighter caught doing so would be "held fully accountable."
+Victims recounted, however, that RSF soldiers were more brutal when their commanding officers were not around, likely to avoid accountability.

+RSF Brigadier General al-Fateh Abdullah Idris, commonly known as Abu Lulu, boasted in unconfirmed videos on 27 October of having killed over 2,000 people.
 He was seen executing a civilian in another video.
-Thanks to viral videos featuring Abu Lulu, RSF media subsequently posted images of Abu Lulu under arrest.
+After videos featuring Abu Lulu became viral, RSF media subsequently posted images of him under arrest.
 The arrest has been criticized by Sudanese activists as a publicity stunt.
 The RSF attempted to further distance themselves from him, with senior RSF sources claiming that "he does not belong to the RSF" but rather a "group fighting alongside" the RSF.
 They claimed that he would be "held accountable for his actions."